NForza/Cyrus/getting-started/getting-started.md

 ## Create your first Cyrus application

-* Create a ASP.NET Core WebApi using .NET 8
+* Create a ASP.NET Core WebApi using .NET 9

-* Remove the (outdated) `Swashbuckle.AspNetCore` Nuget package
+* Remove the (outdated) `Swashbuckle.AspNetCore` Nuget package.
+Cyrus uses `Scalar` to visualise the OpenApi specification.

 * Add the `NForza.Cyrus` Nuget package